arXiv/arxiv-docs/README.md

 This preview can been seen by the public, everything in the github arxiv-docs repo can also be seen by the public.

+## Historical site content
+See https://github.com/arXiv/arxiv-docs/releases for branches prior to 2023 when content was shifted to the source/ directory.

 # Authoring Markdown

 ## What markdown to use?